Downloads

 To ensure accurate matching after such changes, reprocess the affected entities using the approach best suited to your requirements:

-• Reprocessing without rematching (Rematch Flag column is set to false): Populates the matching repository table but does not affect matching results.
+• Reprocessing without rematching (Rematch Type column is set to NOMATCH): Records are reprocessed but not rematched.
 In this case, only new or rematched records are affected by the changed rules.

 Was this page useful?